A Balanced Diet

 In other parts of the world, the target is 5-servings of vegetables and fruits per day.
 Both should add up to roughly one-third of your daily food intake.

 Americans don't eat enough vegetables (mostly potatoes and most of them as French fries!).
-Potatoes are starchy vegetables, full of carbohydrates, so you should try to replace them with other veggies.
+Potatoes are starchy vegetables, full of carbohydrates, so you should try to replace them with other fiber and nutrient-rich veggies.

 You can include more vegetables by eating a salad as a side dish during lunch or dinner.

-Include colored vegetables such as tomato, bell peppers, squash, and add a side salad to your lunch.
+Include colored vegetables such as tomato, bell peppers, squash.
 Add leafy vegetables such as kale, spinach, celery, and arugula.
+A touch of parsley can add flavor.

 Starchy vegetables include sweet potato, potatoes, and green peas.
 Beans and legumes (soybeans, tofu, black beans, chickpeas, and lima beans) can also be considered as part of the protein foods group because they have a high protein content.